 Screening is the process of looking for cancer or pre-cancer in people who have no symptoms of the disease.
 Regular colorectal cancer screening or testing is one of the most powerful weapons for preventing colorectal cancer.
 Excluding skin cancers, colorectal cancer is the third most common cancer diagnosed in both men and women in the United States.
 Overall, the lifetime risk for developing colorectal cancer is about 1 in 20 (5%).
 This risk is slightly lower for women than for men.

 Colorectal cancer is the second leading cause of cancer death when numbers for both men and women are combined.

 It can take many years (as many as 10 to 15) for a polyp to develop into colorectal cancer.
 Regular screening can prevent many cases of colorectal cancer altogether by finding and removing certain types of polyps before they have the chance to turn into cancer.
-Screening can also result in finding colorectal cancer early, when it’s small, hasn’t spread, and is easier to treat.
+Screening can also find colorectal cancer early, when it’s small, hasn’t spread, and is easier to treat.